 Beyond Berlin, these cities represent the next frontier for expats seeking excellent value without sacrificing quality of life.

-Prague combines jaw-dropping Gothic and Baroque architecture with a modern tech economy.
-It's consistently ranked among Europe's most livable cities.
+Prague pairs Gothic and Baroque architecture with a modern tech economy.
+It consistently ranks among Europe's most livable cities.

 | 1-bedroom rent (city center) | €900 - €1,300/month |